 The figure itself is a He-Man figure with brown hair, a brown loin cloth, a black belt and black boots.
 He seems to have come only with the maroon sword and axe that came with the special edition of Man-E-Faces (which in turn were originally created as accessories for Castle Grayskull).
 Sometimes he is sold with additional maroon weapons and a black version of Zodac’s armor that was released in the 1984 Weapons Pak, however the feeling among many collectors is that those were not original to the figure.

 The most intriguing find so far comes from David and Darren Fowler, who first bought the figure about 17 years ago.
 Theirs is the only example known to date to come bagged with weapons and a buy three, get one free offer from Mattel.
-According to the offer, the purchases had to have been made between January 2, 1982 and June 28, 1983, and submitted proofs of purchase postmarked by July 15 1983.
+According to the offer, the purchases had to have been made between January 2, 1982 and June 30, 1983, and submitted proofs of purchase postmarked by July 15 1983.
 In the terms set out in the coupon, Mattel would send one random toy from the selected category (Barbie, Dazzle, Monchhichi, or Masters of the Universe).
-Those dates, plus the inclusion of the maroon Man-E-Weapons, makes me think this figure might have been released in 1983, even if it was actually manufactured much earlier (it has a date stamp of 1981, like other first wave figures released in 1982).
+Those dates, plus the inclusion of the maroon Man-E-Weapons, makes me think this figure might have been released in 1983, even if it was actually manufactured earlier (it has a date stamp of 1981, like other first wave figures released in 1982).

 The figure also has two manufacturing details that seem characteristic of figures that came out either late in 1982 or early in 1983.
 The first is his belly button, which is perfectly formed.
 Early 1982 He-Man figures had irregular-looking belly buttons, and starting sometime in 1983 they started doing away with the belly button altogether, so this version looks like those He-Man figures released in the middle, where the belly button was normalized.
 He-Man figures from that era also started having boots that were dipped in paint rather than sprayed, so the paint comes up all the way to the top of his boots, with no overspray.
+Savage He-Man has the “dipped” boots.
 For further reading on that topic, see this article.

 To me this seems like the most plausible source for the mysterious Savage He-Man.
 However, the offer doesn’t specify what figure will be given, and there is no known packaging associated with it, so we really can’t be certain.